On the correspondence between thermodynamics and inference: Results

+To explore the correspondence to the free particle, we compute the learning capacity for a regular model:

-To consider how this analogy generalizes to a generic statistical model, we use the large-sample-size limit asymptotic expression for the Bayesian evidence from Ref.~\cite{watanabe2009} to compute the learning capacity.
+as implied by the equipartition theorem.
+To learn how this analogy generalizes to a generic statistical model, we use the large-sample-size limit asymptotic expression for the Bayesian evidence for a singular model from Ref.~\onlinecite{watanabe2009} to compute the learning capacity.
 (See Tab.~\ref{tab:results}.)
-Like the normal model, the learning capacity for a singular model has the equipartition form but with an effective dimension:
+Like the normal model, the learning capacity for a singular model has the equipartition form but with an effective complexity:

 where $K_{\rm eff}=\gamma$ is the learning coefficient defined by Watanabe \cite{watanabe2009}.
-A regular model is a special case of this expression where $K_{\rm eff} = K$, the dimension of the parameter manifold.
-We therefore conclude that equipartition theorem describes the universal properties of regular statistical models in the large-sample-size limit: The learning capacity is half the number of degrees of freedom.
+A regular model is a special case of this expression where $\gamma = K$, the dimension of the parameter manifold.
+The learning capacity is a novel statistical object defined by the correspondence.
+We will explore its properties in detail in Sec.~\ref{sec:learningCap}.

 .